CraigTreptow/conway/README.md

 # conway
-Python implementation of Conway's law
+Python implementation of Conway's game of life